iotaledger/wasp/documentation/docs/overview.md

 ## What is Wasp?

 Wasp is the node software that we have built to let you validate smart contracts as a part of a committee while using a virtual machine of your choice.
 Multiple Wasp nodes connect and form a committee of validators.
 When they reach consensus on a virtual machine state-change, they anchor that state change to the IOTA tangle, making it immutable.

+## Feedback

+We are very eager to receive your feedback about your experiences with the IOTA Smart Contracts Beta.
+You can use [this form](https://docs.google.com/forms/d/e/1FAIpQLSd4jcmLzCPUNDIijEwGzuWerO23MS0Jmgzszgs-D6_awJUWow/viewform) to share your developer experience with us.
+This feedback will help is improve the product in follow up releases.